herold-t/biprop/README.md

 ## Examples and Tutorial

 You can find practical examples and detailed explanations in the tutorial iPython notebooks in the [Examples directory of the project's GitHub page](https://github.com/herold-t/biprop/tree/main/Examples).
+The tutorials are still being worked on.
+Eventually, there will be more and more detailed tutorials.
+But for now there is only one describing the basic usage in a bit more detail than the section above.

 ## Version 0